Poker-sang/WinUI3Utilities/README.md

 ### Localization ([Reference](https://platform.uno/blog/using-msbuild-items-and-properties-in-c-9-source-generators/))

-Generate for all the .resw files in `PRIResource` under the specified namespace.
+Generate for all the .resw and .resjson files in `PRIResource` under the specified namespace.

 Sample.csproj